In this guide, we will look at how to choose mala beads for meditation, and how to use them properly.

 White jade: for potential, goals and success

-- Good: sustainable produce, great customer service, beautiful mala
+- Good: sustainable produce, excellent customer service, beautiful mala

 - Bad: tassel feels a little loose

 I’d take the word “Premium” with a pinch of salt here given that some meditation mala necklaces cost hundreds of dollars.
-However, for a relatively cheap mala bead necklace.
-It is one of the best 108 mala beads for sale on Amazon.
+However, this one is really nice for a relatively cheap mala bead necklace.

 2. Mala Lapis Lazuli